Oregon occupation leader rejects sheriff's bid to end standoff

 But local officials have repeatedly asked the occupiers to go home, saying that even residents who support their views object to the illegal seizure of federal property.

-"In reality these men had alternative motives, to attempt to overthrow the county and federal government in hopes to spark a movement across the United States," Ward said in a statement earlier this week.
+"In reality these men had alternative motives, to attempt to overthrow the county and federal government in hopes to spark a movement across the United States," Harney County Sheriff David Ward said in a statement earlier this week.